 quantum electrodynamics (QED)

-A quantum field theory that describes the interactions of electrically charged particles, such as electrons, through the electromagnetic field.
+Quantum electrodynamics (QED) is a quantum field theory that describes the interactions of electrically charged particles, such as electrons, through the electromagnetic field.
 Developed in the 1940s and '50s, quantum electrodynamics (QED) a mathematical description of the interaction of electromagnetic radiation, including light, with matter.

 Discovery of QEDThe key breakthrough which eventually led to QED came in 1927 when Paul Dirac successfully blended quantum theory and special relativity in his theory of the electron.
 A big surprise of his work (not least to Dirac) was the prediction of the first antiparticle – a positively-charged electron called the positron, which was found six years later by the American Carl Anderson.
 Armed with Dirac's electron theory, scientists hoped quickly to inject quantum theory into the whole of electromagnetism.
 But this didn't prove so straightforward.
 Whenever attempts were made to solve the quantized versions of Maxwell's equations, the results blew up in the faces of the frustrated theorists.
 Instead of getting sensible values for quantities such as the mass and charge of the electron, what popped up was the silly answer of infinity.
 Finally, in the late 1940s, a trio of physicists – Richard Feynman at Cornell, Julian Schwinger at Harvard, and Shin'ichiro Tomonaga in Japan – pulled a mathematical rabbit out of the hat called renormalization that saved the day.
 The "War of Infinities," as it became known, fought in the shadow of a far more momentous conflict, had been won, its upshot: quantum electrodynamics.
 So successful was this new theory, that it enabled the properties of the electron, and its heavier cousin the muon, to be calculated correctly to an astonishing ten significant figures after the decimal point.